juanpumpkinpie/events-app/README.md

 # 🧪 Technical Test: create Events App Brainhub

+Dowload the files, open the main folder in the terminal, execute: yarn start the form will be run in the localhostport 4000
+--> mongod --config /usr/local/etc/mongod.conf

 ### How to edit?

 install dependencies: npm install

-## how to run the project?

-run the command npm start / yarn start into the main folder

 ## Dependencies installed: